Curriculum, Subjects, Examination, and Credits

 In the event of serious health problems or pregnancy, it is possible to apply for an individual curriculum (IC).
 IC postpones the date of the assessment of study performance.
 The student proposes a new course of studies with regard to their state of health (with a medical report provided by a specialist physician).
 The Vice-Dean for Education then assesses the proposal (for example, a three-month stay in hospital is reflected in a three-month postponement of the assessment of study performance prior to progressing to the next year).
 Address any such situation in good time and if your sickness is prolonged, inform the Department of Student Affairs immediately.
 Excessive difficulty with your studies or working concurrently whilst studying are not sufficient reasons for an IC.

-Enrolment in the next study section is done only electronically.
-You must complete it no later than the deadlines listed in the academic year schedule.
-You must first check that you have met the conditions for progression to the next year.
-You can continuously check their fulfilment yourself in SIS: Exam results - viewing / Checks / Request for self-check.
-If you meet the conditions, request a check from the Study Department in SIS.
-If you have met the conditions for progression, the study officer will enrol you in the next section of your studies and this information will appear in SIS.
-You can then generate an electronically signed confirmation of your studies for the next academic year from SIS yourself or have them validated by the Study Office (see next section).
-The detailed enrolment procedure is given in the methodological instruction Electronic enrolment in the next section of studies at natur.cuni.cz/faculty/studium/instructions.
+Enrollment for the next phase of study is done exclusively online.
+You must complete it no later than the deadlines specified in the academic calendar.
+First, you need to check if you meet the requirements to proceed to the next year.
+You can monitor your progress in the SIS in the module: Exam Results – Viewing on the tab/Controls (Perform control for personal use).
+If you meet the requirements, request their verification by the study department in the SIS.
+If you meet the conditions, the study officer will enroll you in the next phase of study, and this information will appear in the SIS.
+You can then generate an electronically signed certificate of study for the next academic year from the SIS yourself or have it confirmed at the study department (see the next point).
+The detailed procedure for enrollment is provided in the guideline 'Electronic Enrollment for the Next Phase of Study' (natur.cuni.cz/en/students/bachelor-and-post-bachelor-master-study ).

-Karolinka: natur.cuni.cz/karolinka (Czech only)
+Karolinka: natur.cuni.cz/studenti/bakalarske-a-navazujici-magisterske-studium/studijni-plany/2024-2025/karolinka (Czech only)